Portsmouth and Chesapeake fire departments announce automatic aid agreement

 Elliott is excited because as of Wednesday, he said when you look at a map of Hampton Roads, there are no more city boundary lines — at least as far as fire dispatch is concerned.

-Portsmouth is the last of the seven cities to join the automatic aid agreement, which began in 2015.
+Portsmouth is the last of the south side cities to join the automatic aid agreement, which began in 2015.

 “I’m just glad to see the final link is [complete for] Southside Hampton Roads initiative that started over six years ago.
 And so we can officially say today that Chesapeake, Virginia Beach, Norfolk, Suffolk and Portsmouth are all linked together for the first time with an automatic aid system,” Elliott said.